shlomnissan/cpplib-starter/README.md

 ```

 These scripts:
-- Clean any previous `release/` builds
+- Clean any previous `release/` builds.
-- Configure the project using the `release` preset
+- Configure the project using the `release` preset.
-- Build the release version of the library
+- Build the release version of the library.
-- Install it system-wide
+- Install it system-wide.

 > On Unix-like systems, installation may require `sudo`.
 To change the install prefix, modify the script or preset to set `CMAKE_INSTALL_PREFIX`.